 If you use this link here you'll get an additional 100 images optimized each month when you sign up!

-WPX Cloud is now my preferred CDN because it comes bundled with WPX Hosting (more on that below).
+WPX Cloud is now my preferred CDN when hosting my website with WPX Hosting (more on that below).
 WPX Cloud essentially loads your website from multiple points around the world wherever it's closest to the person visiting your site.
 What's great about WPX Cloud is its ability to integrate seamlessly with W3 Total Cache and any of your sites hosted on the platform.
 Toggle it on or toggle it off, it just works.

 A more traditional CDN that I recommend is called BunnyCDN.
-It's super cheap and integrates seamlessly with WP Rocket.
-All you have to do is go into your WP Rocket settings and paste in the CDN information given to you by BunnyCDN.
+It's super cheap (I've spent less than a dollar in 6 months) and integrates seamlessly with Breeze Caching plugin, WP Rocket, and W3 Total Cache.
+All you have to do is go into your settings and paste in the CDN information given to you by BunnyCDN.
 If you have any questions, feel free to leave a comment and I can walk you through it.

 Get Fast WordPress Hosting